nisavid/pyrdb2rdf/README.rst

 PyRDB2RDF provides RDFLib_ with an interface to relational databases as RDF_ stores_.
 The underlying data is accessed via SQLAlchemy_.
 It is mapped to RDF according to the specifications of RDB2RDF_.
-The corresponding RDF graph is represented as an RDFLib Graph_.
+The corresponding RDF graph is represented as an RDFLib graph_.

 Translating from relational data to RDF via `direct mapping`_ is currently supported.
 Translating in the other direction and mapping